iagrant/binex/ROPemporium/4-badchars/README.md

 ```
 xor byte ptr [r15], r14b; ret;
 ```
-This XORs a single byte in r15 with the low/first byte of r14

-So our XOR key will just be a single letter
+This XORs a single byte in r15 with the low/first byte of r14.
+The XOR key is just be a single char

 Using [xor.py](xor.py) a quick and dirty script made to help find a key that didn't produce any badchars

 The key doesn't have to be the same for all of them.
 I just did for convience.
+And only XOR the bad chars and not the whole string or later the ROPchain will have too many operations

 ```
 "/bin/cat flag.txt" XOR "D" = "k&-*k'atd"lag.txt"